CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 7 Kolbs, 7 Oxie, 7 Erbor, and 4 Teraleo
 - **Rewards:** Wardrobe: Rock Hair Earring https://4thewords.com/media/wardrobe/featured/male/wm&#95;1085-rock-hair-earring-7804-71278.png
 - **Recommendations:** There are a lot of quests here that need no extra recommendations, so here's a boilerplate to say this is one of them. :)

+### Create Your Path - PG

+- **Location:** Purple Gate
+- **Unlocked by:** DFO MQ12/Well of Lost Souls
+- **Type:** Collection
+- **Requirements:** Deliver 25 Reinforced Ardi Lamps
+- **Rewards:** Wardrobe: Eninir Facepaint https://4thewords.com/media/wardrobe/featured/male/wm&#95;1066-ghoul-facepaint-7669-16359.png
+- **Recommendations:** Assuming you want to do this (Reinforced Ardi Lamps are expensive!), make sure you first complete the Reinforced Ardi Lamp Station quest in DFO (just the first quest is necessary, not the entire chain) to gain the ability to craft the lamps.
+Which require a LOT of resources from all over the game.
+Good luck!

 ### Creature Colors & Highlights (3/3) - MT